rsksmart/liquidity-provider-server/README.md

 The [cmd/utils](cmd/utils) directory contains scripts with different utilities for the liquidity providers.
 You can either run them directly with `go run` or build them with `make utils`.
 You can run the scripts with the `--help` flag to see the available options.
 The current utilities are:
 - **update_provider_url**: updates the URL of a liquidity provider provided when the discovery function of the Liquidity Bridge Contract is executed.
+- **register_pegin**: register a PegIn transaction within the Liquidity Bridge Contract.
+Most times, this script is only required to execute refunds on special cases.
+This script requires an input file whose structure can be found [the input-example.json](cmd/utils/register_pegin/input-example.json) file.

 ### More information
 If you're looking forward to integrate with Flyover Protocol then you can check the [Flyover SDK repository](https://github.com/rsksmart/unified-bridges-sdk/tree/main/packages/flyover-sdk).